by Linda Straker

-Environmental Minister, Simon Stiell, has given the assurance that the developers of the La Sagesse hotel project will undergo corrective measures to restore the area’s environmental assets which were damage while the site was being cleared as part of preparatory work.
+Environmental Minister Simon Stiell has assured that the developers of the La Sagesse hotel project will undergo corrective measures to restore the area’s environmental assets, which were damaged while the site was being cleared as part of preparatory work.

 “All of the environmental damage that was caused as a consequence of this initial clearing will be addressed by the developer throughout the course of the project.
 So remedial action will be taken to restore those critical environmental assets,” Steill said during a post-cabinet briefing on Tuesday, 25 August 2020.

 Describing the clearing of the lands in the area as a misstep, Steill said that the work was carried out unsupervised.
 “The clearing of the site was subcontracted.
-That sub-contractor acted without notifying the developer, without notifying the physical planning which is a requirement.
+That sub-contractor acted without notifying the developer without notifying the physical planning, which is a requirement.
 So, the work was carried out unsupervised.”
-He reminded journalists that the developer has publicly given an assurance that his company will undertake restoration work.
+He reminded journalists that the developer has publicly assured that his company will undertake restoration work.

-The clearing of the site has caused some conservationists and environmentalists to openly speak against the project.
-Costing US$100 million, this tourism development is the first major development for the parish of St David and is being undertaken by Range Development which has already built tourism properties in St Kitts and Dominica.
+Clearing the site has caused some conservationists and environmentalists to speak openly against the project.
+Costing US$100 million, this tourism development is the first major development for the parish of St David.
+It is being undertaken by Range Development which has already built tourism properties in St Kitts and Dominica.

-Launched in August 2019, Grenada’s project was set to be completed in 2022, had was delayed because of measures taken by the state to contain and control the spread of Covid-19.
+Launched in August 2019, Grenada’s project was set to be completed in 2022, but was delayed because of measures by the State to contain and control the spread of Covid-19.
 More than 200 persons are expected to be employed directly at the project, while 185 will gain permanent employment after completion.

-The property will be 100 rooms and 6 villas on 20% of the 28 acres of land.
+The property will have 100 rooms and 6 villas on 20% of the 28 acres.
 The land was previously privately owned and was never included as a protected area under any national law or international convention signed by Grenada.
 However, its widely known as a birdwatching location.

-Access to the beach and the maintenance of the water pond were two of the issues members in the community were seeking clarity and a better understanding, as they are of the view that the public will not gain access to the beach as mandated in law.
+Access to the beach and the maintenance of the water pond were two of the issues members in the community were seeking clarity and a better understanding of, as they are of the view that the public will not gain access to the beach as mandated in law.